 Of course this doesn’t mean that you can’t shove things into your ear canal and leave them there indefinitely.
 Lalwani points to Lyric, a hearing aid that, when fitted properly, is designed to sit deep within the ear canal for months at a time.
 A well-fitting Lyric can sit in someone’s ear until the battery dies after three months.

-“it looks grimy when you take it out,”
+“it looks grimy when you take it out,”he says.

 “But it doesn't look horrible.”